michaelorina/bookbot/README.md

 # BookBot

-BookBot is a simple Python script that generates a report on the frequency of words and characters in a given text file.
+BookBot is my first [Boot.dev](https://www.boot.dev) project.
+It is a simple Python script that generates a report on the frequency of words and characters in a given text file.
 The report includes the total word count and the number of occurrences for each character in the text.

 ## Features